SUNSET OF FURMANKIND

 Dante held up a fork with a noodle skewered on the end.
 “I’m Dante, that’s Kristen and this is Brain,” he mumbled around a bite of food.

-“Brian,” Barrett corrected.
-Dante simply looked back at him with a smirk, knowing full well what he had said.
+“Brian,” Barrett corrected; Dante simply looked back at him with a smirk.

 “Dante, Kristen and… Brian,” Jenni repeated with a smile.
 “Thanks, I think I can remember them now.”